 Auckland's contribution to the economy lifts the standard of living for all New Zealanders.
 New Zealand needs Auckland to succeed, just as Auckland needs the rest of New Zealand.

 Auckland's large population size relative to the rest of New Zealand is likely to remain during the next 30 years.

-In this timeframe, Stats NZ projects that Auckland's working age population (those aged 15 years and over) will grow by 773,000 compared with an additional 647,500 working age people in the rest of New Zealand.
+By 2043 Stats NZ projects that Auckland's working age population (those aged 15 years and over) will grow by 773,000 compared with an additional 647,500 working age people in the rest of New Zealand.

 Auckland's scale means it is able to support higher education and nurture highly specialised businesses across a range of industries, such as healthcare and research.

 This has attracted young people from across New Zealand, and particularly the upper North Island, to migrate to Auckland for work and educational opportunities.